jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 How to get the tunnels of an IPsec Tunnel Template?
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-The following example shows how to get the tunnels declared in the ``ipsec_tunnel_template_001`` IPsec Tunnel Template in the ``demo`` ADOM:
+The following example shows how to get the tunnel entries in the ``ipsec_tunnel_template_001`` IPsec Tunnel Template in the ``demo`` ADOM:

 .. tab-set::